Drinking water wells

 Want to know

-exactly how much money & CO₂ you can save by switching to tap water?
-Then use the drinking water calculator now!
+exactlyhow much money and CO₂you can save by switching to tap water?

 Special fountains

-A special fountain -
+A special fountain in Karlsruhe—

-the drinking fountain at Lidellplatz
+, the drinking fountain on Lidellplatz

 The drinking fountain on Lidellplatz has been around for many years.
 As part of the UN Water Decade 2018-2028an initiative of the United Nations to promote the human right to water, climate protection and sustainable development, the fountain was recognized as an official project of the International Decade of Action "Water for Sustainable Development" and marked accordingly.
 This makes it a visible symbol of these important issues.